 FAQ about the 1955 Wheat Penny

-1. How much is a 1955 Wheat penny worth today?
+1. How much is a 1955 Wheat Penny worth today?

-2. Is a 1955 S penny rare?
+3. Is a 1955-S penny rare?

 The 1955-S penny holds special significance as the final wheat cent from San Francisco before a 13-year production hiatus until 1968.
-With 44.6 million coins minted, it’s not extremely rare in lower grades due to widespread hoarding when collectors learned production would end.
+With 44.6 million coins minted, it is not rare in lower and mid grades due to widespread hoarding when collectors learned production would end.
+However, it becomes genuinely scarce in MS67 and rare above that level.
+An MS68RD example reached $7,475 in 2002, and the historical importance as the last San Francisco wheat penny sustains collector demand above typical mintage-based rarity.